OpenResearchInstitute/documents/Engineering/Requirements/Architecture/README.md

 This directory contains the System Architecture document and the draw.io system block diagrams.

+A subdirectory includes powerpoint presentations that discuss system architecture.